List of Scholarships for Finance Majors

-A bachelor s degree in finance can set you up for a successful career in banking, insurance, real estate, accounting, venture capitalism or tax preparation.
+An accredited online finance degree program can set you up for a successful career in banking, insurance, real estate, accounting, venture capitalism or tax preparation.
 After graduating with a finance degree, you can get an entry-level job in many of these fields.
 The skills that you gain also prepare you for a wide range of positions at many companies.
-You may choose to further your education at a business school to round out your knowledge.
+You may choose to further your education at an accredited business school to round out your knowledge.
 Whatever path you choose can be costly.

 The National Center for Education Statistics reports that total prices for tuition, housing and other fees at four-year institutions in 2015 to 2016 averaged approximately $26,000.
 That’s an increase of more than 100 percent in two decades.

 A scholarship can make the prospect of paying for a bachelor s degree in finance more palatable.
 Although many people are familiar with merit scholarships that are offered by the institutions themselves, they may not realize that hundreds of other funding options are available.
 Scholarships for undergraduate or graduate students are accessible to students in various demographic and academic categories.
 Some are offered specifically to finance majors.

 Scholarships can be funded by corporations, individuals, non-profit groups, professional associations and other organizations.
 In many cases, they aim to reward students for more than academic achievement.
 Some are geared toward candidates who show commitment to improving their communities through volunteer work.
 Others sponsor applicants who demonstrate leadership skills.

 The companies that seek to hire finance majors want to make sure that they have a qualified pool of applicants.
 Therefore, many of them have put together scholarship programs that make it easier for high-level candidates to get the best possible education.

 Because finance is such a popular business major, there are plenty of scholarship opportunities.
 The competition can be fierce, however.
 Finding as many applicable options as you can and preparing your applications carefully can give you the best chance of securing funding for school.